Suleiman Elias Bogoro: Executive secretary, TETFund, Nigeria

-Prof. Suleiman Elias Bogoro was first named as the Executive Secretary of TETFund in April 2014 by President Goodluck Jonathan.
+Bogoro was named as the Executive Secretary of TETFund in April 2014 by President Goodluck Jonathan.
 In his first residency, he prompted the production of the Department of Research and Development at TETFund.
 He was disengaged on 15 February 2016 by President Muhammadu Buhari, who later restored him as Executive Secretary on January 21, 2019, having been examined and found not guilty.
 The Federal Government expressed that his disengagement "ab initio" was done in error.
 On 2 March 2022, Muhammad Buhari appoint Sonny Echono, to take over from Elias, following the end of his administration.

 Professor of animal science

-Prof. Suleiman Elias Bogoro became a professor in 2003.
-He has several publications with local and international journals and has mentored postgraduate understudies through master and Ph.D. programs.
-He has conveyed more than multiple high-profile public lectures in very diverse areas of development challenge and policy.
+Bogoro became a professor in 2003.
+He has been published in local and international journals and has mentored postgraduate understudies through master and Ph.D. programs.
+He has lectured in diverse areas of development challenge and policy.